 Sgt.
-A. Lucas, CD
+W.E.
+Sears, CD

-Cpl.
-J.J.
-McQueen
+MCpl J.J.
+McQueen, CD

-The aims of the Physical Education and Recreation (PE&R) Program are to create and maintain physical fitness, to develop leadership qualities, and to engender habits necessary for maintaining the standards of physical fitness required by officers throughout their service careers.
+The aims of the Physical Education and Athletic Program are to create and maintain physical fitness, to develop leadership qualities, and to engender habits necessary for maintaining the standards of physical fitness required by officers throughout their service careers.
+The program is broken down into instructional as well as recreational phases.
 A progressive four year program designed for the Canadian Military Colleges is followed.